 For many, video games are art.
 Would you criticize someone for listening to his favorite music album or watching a favorite TV show?
 When such things are not seen as a waste of time, it can be seen as being hypocritical that video games are oftentimes mentioned as being a waste of time.

 Video gaming is widely misunderstood and it is only personal perception that causes people to say this is wasted time.
 For gamers, playing a favorite game is never a waste of time, it is entertainment.
+There are games for gamers all around the world, all different kinds of games.
+On different languages and to play them in your native language you can use game translation company like Pangea.
+This will make it even better.

 5. Video Gaming Is Just Entertainment